Vivonet/Gravity/README.md

 </H>
 ```

 Gravity aims to reduce the mental burden of going from a layout you have *in mind* to an actual functioning application in code.
-It accomplishes this by representing your layout in a much more natural and intuitive manner, as illustrated above.
+It accomplishes this by representing your layout in a much more natural and intuitive manner than pure Auto Layout, as illustrated above.

 The best part of Gravity is that everything is relative and dynamic.
 If you change the size or style of any of the labels, the entire layout will adjust itself naturally to suit it.
-You don't have to "correct" the rest of your layout because you changed one thing.
+Layouts just naturally fit together like pieces of a puzzle.
+And you don't have to "correct" the rest of your layout because you changed one thing.

 ##Introduction
 In my thirty-five years of existence in this universe, I have encountered few things as brutally frustrating as Apple's Auto Layout engine.
 For a company that prides itself in the intuitiveness and ease of use of their software, Auto Layout represents a complete 180° on that stance, instead favouring bizarre and unnatural complexity over simplicity of design.
 The result is a beast of a system that takes many long hours to become even remotely proficient in.